wyxos/media-engine-release/README.md

 # Wyxos Media Engine
 A wallpaper browser and downloader.
-Enables you to set images, videos or html files as wallpapers.
+Enables you to set images, videos or html files as wallpapers (videos, and html are WIP).

 Supports browsing the following websites:
 - [Wallhaven](https://wallhaven.cc)